Wolf14/Wolf14/README.md

 I'm currently working on Inverse Kinematics in Robotics

-In my free time I also try to learn about Audio programming
+In my free time I also try to learn about Audio programming(latest exploit, converting the proprietary csr format to midi)

 When very bored, I play the piano